nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The first stage is to understand that user intends to invoke the `EditPersonCommand` and delegate the parsing to the specialised parser class, `EditPersonCommmandParser`.
 This step is done by the `AddressBookParser` class, which behaves like a "simple factory" via a giant "switch" statement.
 We will not discuss it in depth here.

 The second stage is to parse each parameter and flags.
-This work is delegated to the `typeParsingUtil` class, which is a utility class that contains many static methods that are responsible for parsing different types of user input that is reused across different command parsers.
+This work is delegated to the `TypeParsingUtil` class, which is a utility class that contains many static methods that are responsible for parsing different types of user input that is reused across different command parsers.

 Then, the `EditPersonCommandParser` class is responsible for combining the results of the previous stage and constructing the `EditPersonCommand` object.